ApocalCrk/mahitala-backend/README.md

-# Backend: Weather Prediction System with AI-based Crop Recommendations
+# Weather Prediction System with AI-based Crop Recommendations

 This is the backend repository for the Weather Prediction System, which integrates AI-powered crop recommendations.
 The backend provides RESTful APIs to handle data management, AI model integration, and weather forecast processing.